at-school/mobile/README.md

 #### Future Plans: ####
 * 0.1.1 Release - Improved UX and UI to make facial upload easier for consumers.
 Will fill in the currently empty Dashboard with updates from classes, aswell as add a sibebar with access to classroom routes.
-* 0.1.2 Release - Working direct and thread messaging system with real time messaging using web sockets aswell as an integrated email route.
+* 0.1.2 Release - Working direct and thread messaging system with real time messaging using web sockets as well as an integrated email route.
-* 0.2.x Release - After emplying beta testers, improve UX and UI to make design seamless.
+* 0.2.x Release - After employing beta testers, improve UX and UI to make design seamless.

 Welcome to **@ School**'s single web app **Beta**!